 Over the last three years, it has been made extraordinarily clear how consumer behavior is changing rapidly.
 Thus, another major reason for the creation of novelty products is the need to match consumers' ever-changing needs.
 Whichever the reason may be, they are a critical part of any product portfolio, and the volume might be large.

 Catalina discovered that a shocking 80% of new products in the FMCG industry fail.
 On top of the high rate of failure, it was discovered in their study that only 0.7% of consumers are responsible for 80% of the success of new products.
 That means only 1 in 143 consumers drive the success or failure of a new product.
 On top of that, their study revealed that only 11% of new product consumers remained engaged after 52 weeks (or 12 months) and 76% of brand loyal consumers will not even try their brand’s new products.

 Trade promotions are a central element of introducing new products, especially considering that starting and keeping customer engagement high is vital to their success.
-Getting the launch of a novelty product right is essential for the long-term success of the product.
+Getting the launch of a novelty product right is essential for it's long-term success.
 When planning these promotions being able to forecast the novelty product’s potential and long-term success is particularly important.
 So, how well will the product actually sell?

 History can unlock the future